Mephisto (Marvel Comics): One More Day

-Mephisto heals May Parker in exchange for changing the personal timelines of Peter Parker (Spider-Man) and Mary Jane Watson so that they never married, claiming he did so only because he hated their happiness (also adding that he has no interest in taking Spider-Man's soul because such a deal would result in him tormenting a soul that is willing to accept the punishment because its sacrifice saved another, a righteousness which disgusts him).
-He also, at Mary Jane's request, erases all knowledge of Peter's secret identity, both learning only at the point of their memories being erased that their future daughter will be erased as well.
-During the process, Harry Osborn is also brought back to life; the alteration of the timeline retcons the details of Harry's death being faked by his father.
+Mephisto heals May Parker in exchange for changing the personal timelines of Peter Parker (Spider-Man) and Mary Jane Watson so that they never married, claiming he did so only because he hated their happiness.
+At Mary Jane's request, Mephisto erases all knowledge of Peter's secret identity, both learning only at the point of their memories being erased that their future daughter will be erased as well.
+During the process, Harry Osborn is also brought back to life.

-In 2021, it was revealed that Mephisto had an interest in destroying Peter's personal life because he had foreseen a future in which he attacked Earth: at first, the vision is presented in such a way that Mephisto and his demons have managed to take over, only to be overthrown by Peter.
-However, Doctor Strange deduced the demon was lying by noting Mephisto always did more than hurt Peter alone.
-In truth, the demon's vision was that Peter and Mary Jane's future daughter, Mayday Parker, would be the one to end his reign.
-By attacking their relationship, Mephisto was thus hoping to avert the destruction of his future empire.
+It is later revealed that Mephisto foresaw a future in which Peter's daughter, Mayday Parker, overthrew him after his conquest of Earth.
+By erasing Peter and Mary Jane's marriage, Mephisto would prevent Mayday from being born.

 2010s

 "Siege"

-Mephisto had bartered part of his realm to the Asgardian death goddess Hela for 1,001 years in exchange for control for 101 days of the 13 surviving Dísir, dangerous evil predecessors to the Valkyries that were created by Odin's father Bor.
+Mephisto had bartered part of his realm to the Asgardian death goddess Hela for 1,001 years in exchange for control for 101 days of the 13 surviving Dísir, dangerous evil predecessors to the Valkyries who were created by Odin's father Bor.
 This troubles the minions who had previously lived in this territory, and part of Siege Aftermath shows the "last stand of the perfidious diaspora" in what seems to have been a revolt.
 The revolt is quickly put down by the Dísir under Mephisto's command.
 The Dísir leader Brün tries to negotiate with Mephisto because she wishes to invade Hela's realm of Hel and feast on the souls of the Asgardian dead.
 Mephisto tells her that he has no interest in Hel, but he does not object to their invasion.
-Thor, trying to defend Hel and its dead, enters Mephisto's domain to find the Eir-gram, a magical sword that can cut the otherwise insubstantial Dísir.
-Mephisto offers to give him the Eir-Gram and a "happily ever after" for Asgard if he agrees not to interfere with one of Mephisto's plans, which is not at that time named.
-Thor remains silent the whole time.
+Thor, trying to defend Hel and its dead, enters Mephisto's domain to find the Eir-gram, a magical sword that can harm the Dísir.
+Mephisto offers to give him the Eir-gram and a "happily ever after" for Asgard if he agrees not to interfere with one of Mephisto's plans.
 Mephisto grants him entry to Hell, but Thor must survive many difficulties before he finds the blade.